The geometry of financial institutions -- Wasserstein clustering of financial data: Supplementary Material: Further Simulation Experiments

+In Table \ref{table:RS_GMM} we report the corresponding mean Rand scores $\pm$ standard errors for the simulations of \Cref{sec:GMM_Rec}.
+In Table \ref{table:adj_RS_GMM} there are the corresponding adjusted Rand scores.

 We can see that the introduced method NA $k$-means either performs best or lies within the standard error of the best performing method for each setting of missing values when considering it solely as clustering algorithm for points with missing data.
 The naive approaches of mean and median imputation are outperformed.
+Also, the $k$-pod method, which uses the same loss function \eqref{eq:NA-kmeans} but a different algorithm than proposed here, is outperformed in each setting.